 Usually when invited.
 We’ve been guests of Katsucon for several years, and were guests at Fur The More 2017-2018.

 Do you sell comic originals?

-No, but she’s working on getting prints set up, and hopefully one day a book collection!
+No, but she’s working on getting prints set up, and the book collection is online at our store!